lukaszkups/lukaszkups-old/content/blog/0035_new_year_resolutions_2.md

 ##Repair keyboard

 Last year I've accidentally flooded my laptop keyboard (Asus Zenbook UX32LN).
-Fortunately Asus did great job and made this keyboard waterproof.
+Fortunately Asus did a great job and made this keyboard waterproof.
 Unfortunately, during the clean I've damaged the enter key on my keyboard - now it "jumps out" the keyboard on almost every click.

 To my misfortune I've found that new keyboard costs almost 600 PLN (~150 USD) which is a really high price for a keyboard (most regular keyboards costs in Poland below 50 USD).